tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: update cond_check() in TrueCond to test is_valid vs. self.is_valid_reqd
 			- DONE: test
 		- INPROC: update error methods (all errors to method, return is_att and err_txt for each "if"):
-			- INPROC: case = go
+			- DONE: case = go
 				- DONE: in validate()
 					- DONE: for case = 'go', update getattr() to recieve is_att and err_txt
 					- DONE: if (cmd_err and not is_att): buffer(err_txt)